Cloth-Foundation/Cloth/GOVERNANCE.md

 ---

 **Signed,**
-The Loom Foundation
+The Cloth Foundation
-Steering Council of the Loom Programming Language
+Steering Council of the Cloth Programming Language